Shai Gilgeous-Alexander scores 30, Thunder top Spurs 122-113 in Game 2 of West finals

 San Antonio was down by 11 at the half and trailed by eight going into the fourth quarter, then got within 99-97 off a corner 3-pointer by Harrison Barnes with 9:06 left.

-But the Spurs were far from done.
+But the Spurs — on another night when turnovers plagued them and the stretch run was played without Fox and Harper — were far from done.
 Wembanyama scored down low to make it 118-113 with 1:25 remaining, but Gilgeous-Alexander got one last basket to settle things down and send the series to San Antonio tied.

+“We've got to help our ballhandlers more and take care of the ball,” Wembanyama said.

 AP NBA: https://apnews.com/nba